SanKiril/Compilers/README.md

 - `<mode>`: 0 (default) = lexer & parser || 1 = lexer
 ---
 ### 2<sup>nd</sup> Assignment - AJS
-The second and final assignment involved designing and implementing a lexical and syntactic analyzer for AJS (Almost JavaScript), a custom file format based on JSON.
+The second and final assignment was build over the first one and involved designing and implementing a lexical, syntactic and semantic analyzer for AJS (Almost JavaScript), a custom programming language based on JavaScript.
 The analyzer uses the `lex` and `yacc` modules from the Python PLY (Python Lex-Yacc) library[^1].

 **1. Change directory to `2-AJS`:**
 ```bash